mertcloud/CDE_vHoL/README.md

 ### Create a Python Resource for the Data Quality Job

-Notice how the job "validate.py" imports the grea_expectations library to utilize modules for data quality checks.
+Notice how the job "validate.py" imports the great-expectations library to utilize modules for data quality checks.
 For your PySpark Jobs to be able to make use of this dependency, you will create a new resource of type "Python Resource" in this section.
 This will build a Python Virtual Environment under the hood that any of your CDE Spark Jobs can utilize from there on.

+For more informaton on great-expectations also check out the docs: https://docs.greatexpectations.io/docs

 1. Navigate back to the CDE home page and click on "Create New" in the "Resources" -> "Python" section.